The brutal killing of a Detroit man in 1982 inspires decades of Asian American activism nationwide - WTOP News

 “We don’t even exist to most Americans,” Zia says, citing lack of visibility as a key driver in the perpetuation of Asian American stereotypes.

-John Yang, the president and executive director of Asian Americans Advancing Justice, underscores the damage of stereotypes.
+John Yang, the president and executive director of Asian Americans Advancing Justice – AAJC, underscores the damage of stereotypes.

 “In terms of job opportunities, we are pigeonholed as perpetual foreigners,” Yang says.
 “Asian Americans don’t get promoted at the same rate.
 We don’t occupy C-suites.
 We don’t occupy boards in the same way that other Americans do.”

-Note: This story was first published on Jun.
-29, 2024.
-It was updated on Jul.
-1, 2024 to correct the name of the Asian American Pacific Islander activism group to “Asian Americans Advancing Justice – AAJC.”